iam-dev/zksnarks-snarkyjs-vs-circom/README.md

-# zk-SNARK Snarkyjs versus "Circom, Snarkjs & Solidity"
+# Comparing zk-SNARK Snarkyjs with "Circom, Snarkjs & Solidity"

-In this tutorial I'm going to show you the implementation differences between zk-SNARK Snarkyjs versus Solidity zk-SNARK  using Circom, Snarkjs & Solidity.
+In this tutorial, we will explore the implementation differences between zk-SNARKs in SnarkyJS and Solidity using Circom, SnarkJS, and Solidity.

 ## What is snarkyjs
 SnarkyJS is a TypeScript library that makes it easy for developers to build powerful ZK applications without being cryptographers.
 Smart contracts written with SnarkyJS run in a user's web browser retaining privacy for the user's data inputs.

 ## What is Circom
-Circom is a programming language to write programs (called circuits) that take a set of inputs, and describe constraints about them, as well as having one, many or no outputs.
+Circom is a programming language used to write programs called "circuits".
+These circuits take a set of inputs, describe constraints about them, and can have one, many, or no outputs.

 ## Tutorial Use Case
-Let's say we have a key that shouldn't be revealed to anyone, but the possesion of the key is very important.
-It could be a privateKey that associated to a private key or a symetric key for encrypting a file.

-We want to be able to show to everyone that we know this the key without revealing the actual key using zero knowledge proof zk-SNARKS.
-Proof x from H(x)

-In this tutorial we are going to use Poseidon hash.
+Let's say we have a private key that should not be revealed to anyone, but its possession is vital.
+It could be a private key associated with an account or a symmetric key used to encrypt a file.
+We want to prove that we know the key without revealing it, using zero-knowledge proof (ZKP) zk-SNARKs.
+Specifically, we will use the Poseidon hash function.

-Poseidon is a hash function designed to minimize prover and verifier complexities when zero-knowledge proofs are generated and validated.
-Compared to competitor hash functions, such as Pedersen Hash, Poseidon uses up to 8x fewer constraints per message bit, which means that it is significantly faster.
+Poseidon is a hash function designed to minimize the complexities for both the prover and verifier when generating and validating zero-knowledge proofs.
+Compared to competitor hash functions, such as Pedersen Hash, Poseidon uses up to 8x fewer constraints per message bit, making it significantly faster.

 ## Installing the circom ecosystem
 see also [Installing the circom ecosystem docs](https://docs.circom.io/getting-started/installation/)